Kirchner hopes to take over Derby this week

 And manager Wayne Rooney said last week that he expected the takeover to be completed within 10 days.

-Kirchner is returning to England for a meeting on Thursday with the English Football League board when he expects the takeover to be given a green light.
+Kirchner is returning to England for a specially convened meeting on Thursday with the English Football League board when he expects to be given approval.

 He posted on Twitter: "All approved except for the purchase agreement and the membership agreement (for the league membership of the club that I'll assume) which will be done Thursday with the EFL board.
 I'm coming over for that in person."